noodlestan/noodles-ui/packages/libs/sandbox-ui/README.md

 To inspect the loaded resources, the generated project data, and eventual errors you can expand details with the `--expand` argument.

-You can expand resources and build artefacts...
+You can expand resources and build artifacts...

 - by matching all or part of its **name**
 - by **type** (one of `surface`, `theme`, `variant`, `component`, `mixin`)